talkinglock/bms-transpiler/README.md

 ## TECHNICAL ##

 The BMST is primarily coded in Lua using the [LuaJIT](https://luajit.org/) (Just in time) compiler.
-You do not need to install Lua/LuaJIT to run the transpiler, as they are already included inside the project.
+LuaJIT is included.

 ## INSTALL ##